 The Mission Township Drop-Off Program began June 1992.
 Appendix 2-B shows the results of the program.
 SCORE funds are provided to the Township for the program.
 In 2004, the County gave a grant of \$5,000 for the Township to update their recycling shelter.
 Previously the program was offering one Saturday (last Saturday of the month from 10 a.m. to 2 p.m.) per month drop-off at the Town Hall in the winter and at the transfer station during the summer.
 Starting in November 2009, the County gave another grant of \$6,000 to move/upgrade their recycling drop-off area so it is now located by the Township Hall (providing 24/7 service).
 These funds were used to install a concrete pad for their recycling bins and a used oil tank to sit on.
 The Township contract was with Blue Lakes Disposal, and starting November 2009 it is with Garrison Disposal to handle the recyclable materials.
+Garrison Disposal stopped service on June 2014; Waste Management took over the program.
 The projected results for the program were 20 tons per year.
-In 2013, the program accounted for 64.28 tons of recycled material at a cost of \$93.34 per ton.
+In 2014, the program accounted for 64.54 tons of recycled material at a cost of \$92.96 per ton.